CrocSwap/CrocSwap-protocol/docs/Encoding.md

 * Ambient liquidity directive: A directive defining any net mint or burn actions (if any) to take on ambient liquidity in the pool
 * Range liquidity directives: An array (possibly empty) of directives related to minting or burning concentrated liquidity range orders
 * Swap directive: A directive specifying the net swap action (if any) to take on the pool
+* Chaining flags: A set of flags related to how the pool chains rolling flow between pairs.

 Ambient liquidity directives are composed of the following primitive sub-fields: